2015 Exploration trends in a low price oil and gas world: New developments and production outlook

 According to Duffin, over $800 billion was spent in 2014 throughout the North American oil and gas industry.
 Far too much of this, he said, was wasted in such things as contractor backlogs which have soared over the last few years as producers went after larger and more complex projects which have been driving increased spend.

-Contractor backlogs have hit historic levels as we worked in more challenging locations such as the Arctic and deepwater,
+Contractor backlogs have hit historic levels as we worked in more challenging locations such as the Arctic and deepwater, said Duffin.

 While Arctic drilling continues to be pursued in parts of Russia, Chevron has pulled out of drilling in the North American tundra and Shell could be about to follow suit.
 But it isn’t just extreme environment that will feel the pain.
 According to oilfield service company Baker Hughes, the rig count for U.S. crude oil has been steadily falling over the last few months and has now reached its lowest level in four years.
 Meanwhile, offshore, Transocean recently scrapped two rigs and has 16 more lined up for a similar fate, with spending on offshore exploration expected to fall by 15 percent in 2015.